-Approved graduate courses within the New York Theological Consortium may be taken at no additional cost to Union students, fulfilling general electives.
+Approved graduate courses within the New York Theological Consortium may be taken at no additional cost to Union students.
 Approved courses taken at Columbia University are subject to semesterly course fees.
-Students who wish to take courses in any outside partner and non-partner school must
+Students who wish to take courses in any outside partner and non-partner school must submit a request first approved by the faculty advisor, then to the Dean/Vice President for Academic Affairs, then submitted to the Registrar.
+The cost of taking courses at non-partner schools is the student's sole responsibility.